-One of our pocket squares from 'artworks collection', which is our cooperation with National Muzeum in Warsaw.
+One of our pocket squares from 'Artworks Collection' in our cooperation with National Museum in Warsaw.

 Limited edition: only 100 pieces.

 Aleksander Gierymski was one of the most acclaimed representatives of realism, and the precursor of luminist and colour experiments in the Polish painting of the late nineteenth century.
 He was born in 1850 in Warsaw, and died in 1901 in Rome.

 From late 1875 until 1879 the artist returned to Rome, where he worked to improve his work, particularly spending much time studying Italian paintings.
 The most important work of the Roman period was his painting In the Gazebo.
 It was an approach to impressionism, which was preceded by extensive studies in this area (for example Cylinder on a table, Man in red tail-coat among others).
 In the painting In the Gazebo we can see the scene of an 18th-century social gathering, which takes place in a gazebo filled with light from behind.
 Such scenes allowed him to play witch colours and light.
 Gierymski's work can be compared to contemporary French impressionists, even though he had not yet been in Paris and there was no evidence that he had seen their work.